#Guide to Python Venvs.html

 >makes installation by others infinitely less painful

--do NOT fucking try to move/share them:
+-do NOT bloody try to move/share them:

 "Warning: Because scripts installed in environments should not expect\